dayna1213/dayna1213/README.md

 Hi I’m Dayna 👋
  This portfolio is created to record and share my data analysis self-learning journey.

- I'm using SQL, Python, R, and Tableau for my analysis.
+ I'm using SQL, Spreadsheet, Python, R, and Tableau for my analysis.

 # Projects